5206.0 - Australian National Accounts: National Income, Expenditure and Product, Sep 2019 Quality Declaration

 |Page tools: Print Page Print All RSS Search this Product|

-The Australian economy grew 0.6 per cent in seasonally adjusted chain volume terms in the September quarter 2017, according to figures released by the Australian Bureau of Statistics (ABS) today.
+The Australian economy grew 0.4 per cent in seasonally adjusted chain volume terms in the September quarter 2019 and 1.7 per cent through the year, according to figures released by the Australian Bureau of Statistics (ABS) today.

 These documents will be presented in a new window.